openstack/api-site/README.rst

 Install
 =======

-See `OpenStack <http://www.openstack.org/>`_ to learn more about the OpenStack project.
+To learn more about the OpenStack project, see `OpenStack <http://www.openstack.org/>`_.